Warlords of Atlantis: Critics

+Novelisation

 The novelisation by Paul Victor was published in 1978, as a tie-in to the film, by Futura Publications Limited.
 Told entirely from the point of view of Greg Collinson, it follows the movie more or less faithfully.
 Notable changes, however, include the addition of a fourth crew member, Chuck, Grogan and Fenn being dragged back to Atlantis by the Sentinel instead of escaping with the others, and the attack by flying fish — which in the film occurs as the surface-dwellers are escaping across the causeway — happens much earlier during their approach to Vaar.